 A network provider you use may leave our plan.
-If one of your providers leaves our plan, you have certain rights and protections that are summarized below:
+If one of your providers leaves our plan, you have these rights and protections that are summarized below:

-- Even if our network of providers change during the year, we must give you uninterrupted access to qualified providers. - We will notify you that your provider is leaving our plan so that you have time to select a new provider. - If your primary care or behavioral health provider leaves our plan, we will notify you if you have seen that provider within the past three years. - If any of your other providers leave our plan, we will notify you if you are assigned to the provider, currently receive care from them, or have seen them within the past three months. - We help you select a new qualified in-network provider to continue managing your health care needs.
+- Even if our network of providers change during the year, we must give you uninterrupted access to qualified providers. - We'll notify you that your provider is leaving our plan so that you have time to select a new provider. - If your primary care or behavioral health provider leaves our plan, we'll notify you if you visited that provider within the past three years. - If any of your other providers leave our plan, we'll notify you if you're assigned to the provider, currently get care from them, or visited them within the past three months. - We help you select a new qualified in-network provider to continue managing your health care needs. - If you're currently undergoing medical treatment or therapies with your current provider, you have the right to ask to continue getting medically necessary treatment or therapies you're getting continues.
+We'll work with you so you can continue to get care.

-- If you are currently undergoing medical treatment or therapies with your current provider, you have the right to ask, and we work with you to ensure, that the medically necessary treatment or therapies you are getting continues. - We will provide you with information about the different enrollment periods available to you and options you may have for changing plans. - If we can't find a qualified network specialist accessible to you, we must arrange an outof-network specialist to provide your care when an in-network provider or benefit is unavailable or inadequate to meet your medical needs.
-Prior authorization is required - If you think we haven't replaced your previous provider with a qualified provider or that we aren't managing your care well, you have the right to file a quality of care complaint to the QIO, a quality of care grievance, or both.
+- We'll give you information about the available periods and options you may have for changing plans. - If we can't find a qualified network specialist accessible to you, we must arrange an outof-network specialist to provide your care when an in-network provider or benefit is unavailable or inadequate to meet your medical needs.
+Prior authorization is required. - If you find out one of your providers is leaving our plan, contact us.
+We can help you choose a new provider and to manage your care. - If you think we haven't replaced your previous provider with a qualified provider or that we aren't managing your care well, you have the right to file a quality of care complaint to the Quality Improvement Organization (QIO), a quality of care grievance, or both.
 (Refer to Chapter 9 of the Evidence of Coverage for more information.)